Azure-Samples/ms-identity-ciam-native-auth-ios-sample/README.md

 # MSAL Native Auth Sample App Private Preview

-This is a sample application used to demonstrate the CIAM extension of the MSAL framework that is currently in private preview.
+This is a sample application used to demonstrate the CIAM extension of the MSAL framework that is currently in public preview.

 ## Prerequisite